thesvbd/valuelayers/README.md

 ## Testing and validation of results

 Calculations are critical.
 Each module should include unit tests, example calculations, and at least two cases with control values.

+> ⚠️ This project was created as a hobby project.
+The results have not been fully validated and may contain errors.
+Community help and contributions are highly appreciated.